obuskid02/FINAL-PROJECT-SDG2/README.md

 python -m venv venv
 source venv/bin/activate  # On Windows, use `venv\Scripts\activate`

 Install dependencies:
-The required packages are listed in requirements.txt.

-pip install -r requirements.txt
+The required packages are listed in requirements.txt. pip install -r requirements.txt

 Set up the API Key:
 Create a file named .env in the root of the project directory (final project/) and add your API key.
-Do not use quotes.
+Do not use quotes. e.g GOOGLE_API_KEY=AIzaSy...your...key...here...XYZ

-GOOGLE_API_KEY=AIzaSy...your...key...here...XYZ

 Running the App
 Run the main application file using Streamlit:

-streamlit run home.py
+streamlit run main.py
 (main.py is your main entry point, as suggested by the multi-page structure.)

-The app will open in your browser at http://localhost:8501.
+The app will open in your browser at http://localhost:8501. also check out the app here at "https://final-project-sdg2-2.streamlit.app/"

-### ☁️ Deployment to Streamlit Cloud

-The application is configured for easy deployment to Streamlit Community Cloud.Ensure your entire project, including requirements.txt, is pushed to a GitHub repository.
-Streamlit Cloud requires the API key to be set as a Secret.Navigate to your app settings on the Streamlit Cloud dashboard.
-Add a secret named GOOGLE_API_KEY with your actual key value in the TOML format:
-GOOGLE_API_KEY = "AIzaSy...your...key...here...XYZ".
-The final project/pages/chatbot.py uses st.secrets["GOOGLE_API_KEY"] for deployment compatibility.
-Select your repository and the main file (home.py) to deploy the app.

 ### 📂 Project Structure